The Gratitude Project for Change

 If I had influence with the good fairy who is supposed to preside over the christening of all children I should ask that her gift to each child in the world be a sense of wonder so indestructible that it would last throughout life, as an unfailing antidote against the boredom and disenchantments of later years, the sterile preoccupation with things artificial, the alienation from the sources of our strength.

-or the anecdote attributed to Natasha Weber prompting us to:
+In our September gathering, we were introduced to the anecdote attributed to Natasha Weber encouraging us to:

-We leave the gatherings feeling calmer, energized and more connected to each other and to this place.
+Each time our group convenes, we leave feeling calmer, more energized and more connected to the land and to each other.

-Since March 2023, our small working group has been chatting and meeting and thinking and refining our ideas related to this initiative.
+Since March 2023, our small working group — comprised of creative, connected, caring people — has been chatting and reflecting and thinking and refining our ideas related to this initiative.
+We continue to proceed, one intuitive step at a time.
+One conversation and one inspiration that points us in the direction of “Yes.
+This.”

 Gratitude is not only the greatest of virtues, but the parent of all the others.